Akashgola123/Ai_Document_catagry/README.md

-# AI-Powered Document Understanding and Processing PipelinePDF Processor Chatbot
+# AI-Powered Document Understanding and Processing Pipeline

 This repository contains a Streamlit application that processes PDF documents by extracting text, performing OCR on images, cleaning text, and handling various NLP tasks using a chatbot interface.
 The chatbot can extract information, classify documents, translate text, answer questions, and more.